tmns/udemy-complete-js-course/README.md

 #### It's a great course and I highly recommend it!

-### Below are some screenhots of the different projects you get to build in the course.
+### Below are some screenshots of the different projects you get to build in the course.

 #### Budget App